The Hum Goes on Forever: Recording and production

 Steve Evetts, who frequently collaborated with the Wonder Years, produced most of the album, while Will Yip also produced certain tracks, which were initially intended for a standalone EP preceding the album.
-During production the band decided to combine the results of both sessions.
-Recording took place at The Omen Room, Studio 606, and Studio 4.
+During production, the band decided to combine the results of both sessions.
+The recording took place at The Omen Room, Studio 606 and Studio 4.

 Release and promotion

-On April 21, 2022, the Wonder Years released "Oldest Daughter", their first single since Sister Cities was released four years prior and the lead single for a then-untitled album.
+On April 21, 2022, the Wonder Years released "Oldest Daughter", their first single since Sister Cities was released four years prior to that and the lead single for a then-untitled album.
 On May 19, they released "Summer Clothes" as a follow-up single.
-On June 22, the band announced that The Hum Goes on Forever would be released on September 23 via Hopeless Records.
+On June 22, the band announced that The Hum Goes on Forever would be released on September 23 through Hopeless Records.
 Accompanying the album announcement, which included cover art and a track listing, they released the single "Wyatt's Song (Your Name)".

 In October 2022, the Wonder Years headlined a small East Coast tour to promote The Hum Goes On Forever.
 They were supported by Fireworks and Macseal.

+Critical reception

+The Hum Goes on Forever was met with "generally favorable" reviews from critics.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 80, based on 4 reviews.